apzl/blog/content/about.md

 [ author ]
   name = "apsal"
 +++
-Currently I'm an NLP Engineer helping to build interesting products at a start-up in stealth-mode.
+Currently I'm an NLP Engineer helping to build interesting products at a stealth-mode start-up.
 NLProc, Privacy and Ethics in AI are my fields of interest.
 Apart from tech, I love football and Manchester United a LOT.